IRS Audit DefensePDF

 Clients are sometimes reluctant to involve a law firm in an IRS audit.
 Some believe that their in-house tax department and/or outside accounting firm are sufficient.
 Others are concerned that engaging a law firm will signal that they have something to hide.
 In our experience, these concerns are misplaced and can lead to costly mistakes.
 We regularly advise on discrete issues in collaboration with in-house professionals and/or accounting firms, often behind the curtain.
 Our detailed knowledge and experience can supplement a team of advisors very efficiently, while enhancing the odds of a favorable result at the audit level.

-The bread-and-butter of Ivins, Phillips & Barker’s audit defense practice is advising on clients’ responses to information document requests (IDRs).
+Ivins, Phillips & Barker regularly advises on clients’ responses to information document requests (IDRs).
 The IDR process can seem straightforward, but carelessly or hastily drafted IDR responses often cause audits to expand in scope.
 In addition to assisting with IDR responses, IPB provides the following services in the audit process:

 IPB has advised on IRS audits in a variety of areas of tax law, but has particular experience with audits involving the research credit, tax accounting, international tax issues, consolidated returns, transfer pricing, employment taxes, retirement plan qualification, and estate and gift taxes.

 Our recent results in IRS audits have included the following: